Derass239/awayUp-Technical-Test/README.md

 ## Build and Runtime Requirements

-Donwload project and open whit XCode
+Download project and open whit XCode

 + XCode 11 or later
 + iOS 13.1 or later